cathrynploehn-NIST/photoshop-tutorials/2_advancedtechniques.md

 ![Cropping the Salem selfie](img/advancedtechniques_1.png)

 ##Remove the background
-__Clipping masks__: This time we will cut out the cat from the background of the photo, but allow for more precise adjustments of the selection over time.
+__Layer masks__: This time we will cut out the cat from the background of the photo, but allow for more precise adjustments of the selection over time.

 Use the `Quick Selection Tool (W)` to select Salem.
 (You can also select the white background and invert the selection).